hugo-bootstrap/hugo-bootstrap/README.md

 <small>Forked from [Hyde-Y](https://github.com/enten/hyde-y)</small>

-You can find a live site using this theme [here](http://enten.github.io/hugo-boilerplate/) and the corresponding source code [here](https://github.com/enten/hugo-boilerplate).
+You can find a live site using this theme [here](http://mmrath.com/).

 ## Screenshot